Shefibest/azure-storage-assignment-01/README.md

 An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, and tables.
 The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.

-# STEPS TO CREATE A STORAGE ACCOUNT ON AZURE PORTAL VIA CLI
+# Steps to Create a Storage Account on Azure Portal via CLI command

 1. Create a resource group for your storage account using the az group create command.
 For example: az group create --name myResourceGroup --location eastus